After reading this article, you’ll start taking camping hacks seriously. Why? Because humans invent, humans create, and humans hack.

 It’s a simple insurance policy against a cold, wet night that could end in hypothermia!

-While they work fine, they inevitably add bulk and weight to my backpack.
+And they work fine for a while, but they add bulk and weight to my backpack.

 Instead, buy a stuff sack with a flannel lining and fill it with your spare clothing.